How to prevent your Bitcoin account from getting hacked

 How to keep your Facebook account secure

-Facebook has some excellent resources on how to keep your account secure.
+Facebook has excellent resources on security:

 Use unique, strong passwords

 Why should passwords be unique?

 As mentioned earlier, if you use the same password on two websites, you are already leaving yourself open to attack.

 We sign up for hundreds of online accounts these days.
 Whereas you might trust Luno to keep your Bitcoin and information secure and not to store your password in an unencrypted form, not all websites have such high security.

 It is, as an example, simple for a hacker to set up a website promising you free Bitcoin; where you need to enter an email address and password to get started.
 If you use the same email and password on all websites, that hacker now has your email address and password to all other accounts.
 Your other accounts may include sensitive information or cryptocurrencies.